mstksg/inCode/copy/entries/advent-gol.md

 [satisfied]: https://en.wikipedia.org/wiki/John_Horton_Conway

 Who can tell how far we can go?
-[Michal][satisfied] has as a personal goal something I would also be very happy to reach:
+[Michal][satisfied] has a personal goal that I would also be very happy to reach:

 [satisfied]: https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/gia880d/

 > I won't be satisfied until I implement a solution that runs in polynomial
 > time in both t and d.
+>
+> --- Michal Marsalek

 Will you, dear reader, be the one to take us there? :)